 9. Where bloss / omed man / y an / incense- / bearing tree;

 10. And here / were for / ests anc / ient as / the hills,

 11. Enfold / ing sun / ny spots / of green / ery.

 This is a rhythmic start, regular iambic.
-The four beat sequence cuts off at line 7 then expands into five beats.
+The four-beat sequence cuts off at line 7 and then expands into five beats.
 Nothing outrageous here, just lines 5, 8 and 9 to note.
 The first four lines are iambic tetrameter.
 First syllable unstressed, second stressed.
 Classic iambic.
 The fifth line is iambic trimeter, shortened.
 Lines 6 and 7 form a couplet, tetrameter again.
-Lines 8 and 9 have 11 syllables, extra beat at the end.
+Lines 8 and 9 have 11 syllables, an extra beat at the end.
 Or, the last foot in line 8 is an anapaest, dadaDUM, rising.
 Line 9 has the last foot as an amphimacer DUMdaDUM.
 Lines 10 and 11 are iambic pentameter.

 But oh! that deep romantic chasm which slanted

 Down the green hill athwart a cedarn cover!